Mighty Fine Logo

 We use what’s called a visual builder so that we can design websites from scratch.
 The visual builder is a sophisticated design tool that allows us to make uniquely branded websites.

-Every CMS I’ve listed will get the job done and are built on stable platforms.
-However, It’s our opinion that WordPress gives us the most flexibility.
 The visual builder gives our senior designers everything we need to make a nuanced website that’s 100% unique to our client’s brand.
-It also offers scalability with all the plugins that are available without having to write custom code.
 Imagination is the only roadblock, so the sky’s the limit.

-Plugins should be used judiciously.
-It is true that too many plugins can slow a site down.
+WordPress Plugins should be used judiciously.
+Too many plugins can indeed slow a site down.
 However, plugins can also open up a world of possibilities.
-They can accomplish what would take a coder hundreds of hours to do with just a click of a button.
+They can accomplish what would take a coder hundreds of hours with just a click of a button.

-Of course, there is a learning curb to setting up any plugin because everyone has different needs but you won’t have to pay a coder for hundreds of hours to make something from scratch.
-Any website functionality you can think of has probably already been made.
-We’ve used plugins to power e-commerce, sophisticated schedulers, membership subscriptions, and more.
+Of course, there is a learning curb to setting up any plugin because everyone has different needs, but you won’t have to pay a coder for hundreds of hours to make something from scratch.
+Almost certainly, any website functionality you can imagine already exists.

-We only use plugins that are vetted and updated on a regular basis.
-Some plugins are free, but we find that the best plugins are usually paid for.
+We haven’t encountered any situation we couldn’t find a solution for.
+We only use plugins that are vetted and updated regularly.
+Some plugins are free, but for the most part, the best ones are usually paid for.

 Responsive on all devices